 Over time, a total of 565 Coloramas were displayed, changing out every three weeks.
 These towering backlit transparencies often received ovation from New Yorkers and travelers whenever a new photo was unveiled.
 The ad campaign ended when the terminal was restored in 1990.

-the new exhibition are a few feet in width yet still subtly suggest you buy film so you, too, can take a beautiful color photo.
+The images in the new exhibition are a few feet in width yet still subtly suggest you buy film so you, too, can take a beautiful color photo.
 This subtly in advertising dates back to company founder George Eastman, who sold the experience and emotion rather than just the camera and roll of film.

 I’ve talked with and befriended at least a dozen of the Colorama photographers and have heard several dramatic backstories.
 I shared many of these stories at the press preview, and doubt I will ever tire of talking about the wonder of Colorama.